Mr-BiG1/hack2.0/README.md

 - For security vulnerabilities, contact us directly.

 ## License 📝
-This project is licensed under [License Name].
+This project is licensed under [LICENSE].
 See the LICENSE file for details.

 ## 📞 Contact & Support
 - **Your Name**